ChungHsuanChen/ChungHsuanChen/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on 5G system software at **MEDIATEK**
-- 🌱 I’m currently learning operating system, Linux kernel.
+- 🌱 I’m interested in operating system, Linux kernel.
 - 📫 How to reach me: chunghsuanchen7@gmail.com
 - Side project: MultithreadHodgePodge